 Project managers find themselves facing more challenges than ever with new lockdowns and more virulent strains of coronavirus occurring, forcing people to work from home if they can and separating project teams.
 With everyone working in different environments, and under different constraints, this just adds to any of the communication issues that can all too easily occur in a project.
 The stress of working under these conditions will undoubtedly get to some members of your team, especially if they are working in a home environment where their children are trying to home learn.
 Taking time to check in with them is vital if you want to keep a close eye on your goals in a project and make sure to avoid scope creep.

 Change happens, and this is never truer than on a project when the smallest thing can go wrong and require adjustments to be made.
 It is these incidents which, if not handled properly, can lead to scope creep and cause headaches for the project manager, regardless of their skills and experience.
+This is why managing scope is such an important part of all project management courses.
 In this article, we will look at what you should be doing right now to avoid scope creep.

 What is scope creep?

 First, we need to make sure we know exactly what we are dealing with.
 Scope creep is when the requirements, visions or goals of the project grow beyond any original agreement that was made.
 When this happens, there is no longer such a clear definition to the final outcome of a project or what a successful project will look like, and the responsibilities involved can become a little fuzzy.
 This can either occus when many seemingly minor changes are added bit by bit to the project or one major change is added to the original brief.